 And the traditional keto diet will recommend a lot of high sodium foods like processed meats and cheese.

-In most healthy people, this temporary increase in salt intake is safe and can help with feeling hungry, water retention, and other ketoflu symptoms like headaches and fatigue.
-However, it’s important to know that if you have high blood pressure, you should refrain from high salt intake until you are able to discuss further with your doctor for recommendations about what is best for you.
+In most healthy people, this temporary increase in salt intake is safe and can help with feeling hungry, water retention, and other keto flu symptoms like headaches and fatigue.
+However, it’s important to know that if you have high blood pressure, you should refrain from high salt intake until you can discuss further with your doctor for recommendations about what is best for you.

 Be Mindful of Your Medications

-Because a keto-diet can improve your blood pressure, you may discover that after some time you need lower doses of your blood pressure medications - and you may even eventually be able to stop them all together.
+Because a keto-diet can improve your blood pressure, you may discover that after some time you need lower doses of your blood pressure medications - and you may even eventually be able to stop them altogether.